 Hair Loss Medication

-Androgenetic alopecia is a common condition that is responsible for both female and male pattern baldness — but it doesn't have to also be responsible for crushing your confidence.
-While hair surgery offers an effective solution, it is also worth exploring how topical or oral hair loss medication in the UK can help stop further hair loss and possibly stimulate new hair growth.
+Androgenetic alopecia is a common condition that is responsible for both male and female pattern baldness, but it doesn't have to be responsible for crushing your confidence.

-Dr Epameinondas Bonaros specialises in hair restoration at his Glasgow hair loss clinic, providing personalised treatment plans including private prescription and over-the-counter hair loss treatments like minoxidil, finasteride, and dutasteride.
+Dr Epameinondas Bonaros specialises in hair restoration at his Glasgow hair loss clinic.
+He provides personalised treatment plans including private prescription and over-the-counter hair loss treatments like minoxidil, finasteride and dutasteride.

-For a comprehensive assessment and tailored treatment plan, schedule an online consultation with Dr Bonaros.
-Contact our male and female hair loss clinic in Glasgow at 0141 340 9098 or info@drbonaros.com
+Schedule an online consultation with Dr Bonaros for a comprehensive assessment and tailored treatment plan.
+Contact our male and female pattern hair loss clinic in Glasgow at 0141 340 9098 or info@drbonaros.com

 Promote Hair Growth with our Hair Loss Treatments

-By the age of 50, roughly half of men will experience male pattern baldness, with some men experiencing this even earlier.
-Female pattern baldness, on the other hand, affects roughly one third of women in their life.
+By the age of 50, and sometimes even earlier, roughly half of men will experience male pattern baldness.
+Female pattern baldness, on the other hand, affects roughly one-third of women in their lifetime.
 But stats like this don’t have to scare you, because there are now various hair loss treatments available to promote hair regrowth.

-Before you choose or start a hair loss treatment, consult with Dr Bonaros, a trusted medical professional who will attentively evaluate the type of hair loss you are facing, your overall health condition, as well as the extent and rate of your hair loss.
+Before you start a hair loss treatment, consult with Dr Bonaros, a trusted medical professional who will attentively evaluate your condition.
+He will note the type of hair loss you are facing, your overall health condition, as well as the extent and rate of your hair loss.
 He will then determine the preferred treatment for you to prevent hair loss progression and promote renewed hair growth.

 Dr Epameinondas Bonaros is an experienced hair restoration specialist heading a patient-centred clinic that not only treats hair loss, but helps you regain your confidence.

-Whether you’re experiencing hair thinning or significant hair loss, book a Zoom consultation to discuss the next steps and weigh up possible hair loss treatments with Dr Bonaros — Scotland’s only full member of the International Society of Hair Restoration Surgery (ISHRS).
+Whether you’re experiencing thinning hair or unusual hair loss, book a Zoom consultation to discuss the next steps with Dr Bonaros.

-When it comes to combatting hair loss, tailored solutions are key.
-As part of a personalised treatment plan from Dr Bonaros, over-the-counter and prescription hair loss treatments may address the hair restoration needs of patients dealing with female or male pattern baldness or other causes of hair loss.
+When it comes to combating hair loss, tailored solutions are key.
+As part of a personalised treatment plan from Dr Bonaros, over-the-counter and prescription hair growth medication may address pattern baldness or other causes of hair loss.

-The ideal medication to stop hair loss will vary based on your health and the underlying hair loss cause.
-The three most commonly used hair loss treatment tablets and topical solutions are Finasteride, Dutasteride and Minoxidil.
-To give you a better understanding of each medication for hair loss, we discuss their uses, mechanisms of action, effectiveness, and potential side effects below.
+The ideal medication to stop hair loss will vary based on your health and the underlying cause of hair loss.
+The three most commonly used treatment options are finasteride, dutasteride and minoxidil.
+To give you a better understanding of each medication, we discuss their uses, benefits, mechanisms of action, effectiveness and potential side effects below.

-None of the information below constitutes medical advice.
-Book an online consultation with Dr Bonaros to receive personalised, expert advice and pave the way to making an informed decision.
+Note: None of the information below constitutes medical advice.
+Book a face-to-face or online consultation with Dr Bonaros to receive personalised, expert advice and pave the way to making an informed decision.

-Originally formulated as an antihypertensive agent for those with high blood pressure, minoxidil garnered attention due to an unexpected side effect.
+Originally formulated as an antihypertensive agent to combat high blood pressure, minoxidil garnered attention due to an unexpected side effect.
 It caused generalised hypertrichosis, which is excessive bodily hair growth.

 This phenomenon sparked the exploration of minoxidil’s potential as a male and female pattern baldness medication.
-Presently FDA-approved in the US and a licenced over-the-counter medication in the UK, the hair loss medication, Minoxidil, is available as a topical solution for both women and men, coming in various forms from lotion to scalp foam.
+Presently FDA-approved in the US and a licensed over-the-counter medication in the UK, minoxidil is available as a topical solution for both women and men, coming in various forms from lotion to scalp foam.

 Low-dose oral minoxidil is also an alternative to the topical solution in certain cases.